johnlui/JSONNeverDie/README.md

 ### Source File

-Drag `JSONNeverDie/JSONNeverDie.swift` into your project.
+Drag `JSONNeverDie/JSONNeverDie.swift` and `JSONNeverDie/JSONNDModel.swift` into your project.